ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 * Although predictive and auxiliary are both optional, at least one has to be provided for the calculation, else a method error is produced and the TPC marker "S" is returned in the output.
-* The principal_identifier is unused directly by the method and is passed-through as-is into the output dataset.
+* The unique_identifier is unused directly by the method and is passed-through as-is into the output dataset.
 This attribute is provided to allow a user context to be provided as required.
-For example, it could contain a contributor reference, an IDBR period and a question code ('19900001234-202207-q500'), a unique system generated ID ('cfacf706-36a5-4acb-935f-67e7b07c0470'), just the principal question code ('q150'), etc. It is a text/string field and no parsing or validation is undertaken by the method.
-* If no target_variables are provided only the principal_variable may be adjusted
+* If no target_variables are provided only the principle_variable may be adjusted

 ## 4.0 Data records